danielwikander/dotfiles/README.md

   Bash script that fixes audio noise issue from sounddevice driver.

+- Scripts

          - cryptoi3block

            A crypto price displayer for i3blocks.

          - shutdown_menu

            A shutdown menu for i3blocks.